abifet/javacliparser/README.md

 javacliparser
 =============

-JAVA Command Line Interface Parser able to use subcommands (more than one level depth).
+Java Command Line Interface Parser is a library to parse command line options that is able to use nested options.

-It allows to enter commands with subcommands defining a command line tree, for example:
+It allows to enter options with suboptions that define a command line tree, for example:

 `` DoTask -s 5 -l (Task1 -s 3 -l (Task2 -s 1)) ``

 The code to implement this, is the following:

 ```java
 public class DoTask implements Configurable {